Calcitonin gene-related peptide: Research

 Increased levels of CGRP have been reported in migraine and temporomandibular joint disorder patients as well as a variety of other diseases such as cardiac failure, hypertension, and sepsis.

 There is mounting evidence to suggest that CGRP may be beneficial in preventing the development of hypertension and cardiovascular pathologies associated with hypertension.
-Prophylactic therapy with calcitonin gene‐related peptides (CGRPs) may have unknown fertility consequences for women of child bearing age.
+Prophylactic therapy with calcitonin gene-related peptides (CGRPs) may have unknown fertility consequences for women of childbearing age.
 This is of particular concern, as females (16.6%) are more genetically predisposed to migraine than are males (7.5%).

 Preclinical evidence suggests that, during a migraine, activated primary sensory neurons (meningeal nociceptors) in the trigeminal ganglion release CGRP from their peripherally projecting nerve endings located within the meninges.
 This CGRP then binds to and activates CGRP receptors located around meningeal vessels, causing vasodilation, mast cell degranulation, and plasma extravasation.
 Human observations have further implicated the role of CGRP in the pathophysiology of migraine.
 Activation of primary sensory neurons in the trigeminal vascular system in humans can cause the release of CGRP.
 During some migraine attacks, increased concentrations of CGRP can be found in both saliva and in plasma drawn from the external jugular vein.
 Furthermore, intravenous administration of alpha-CGRP is able to induce headache in individuals susceptible to migraine.